Stumped on how to write a resume?

-But if you have a better understanding on what to do and what to avoid, it may make the process a little less painful.
+But if you have a better understanding on what to do—and what to avoid—it may make the process a little less painful.

-1. Make sure it’s free of errors.
+Do make sure it’s free of errors.

 Grammar, spelling and punctuation mistakes are a big no-no. Any small mistake can be misinterpreted as a lack of care or effort towards landing a position.
-Your resume is a representation of you on paper so you want it to show you take pride in your work.
+Your resume is a representation of you on paper so you want it to show that you take pride in your work.
 Have at least one person proofread it.
 They may be able to see something you’ve overlooked.

-2. Note measurable accomplishments.
+Do note measurable accomplishments.

 Show, don’t tell.
 Whenever possible, include any quantifiable achievement in the form of percentages, dollars or other numeric values.
 It’s easy to say you’ve been the “top performer” or the “highest earner,” but having these numbers on your resume prove that.

-3. Put the most important and relevant things first.
+Do list important and relevant details first.

 Create a skills section at the top of your resume which bullet-points the characteristics or traits you want to stand out.
 You never know how much time the employer has to read a resume.
 So if they only have time to skim it, you want them to get an immediate understanding of what you bring to the table as a candidate.

-Having a professional appearance, doesn’t only apply to what you wear to your interview.
+Having a professional appearance doesn’t only apply to what you wear to your interview.
 It applies to how the resume looks as well.
 Select a simple template.
 Avoid one that’s too busy and distracting.
 Arial, Calibri and Cambria are ideal fonts to choose from, and 10-12 is a comfortable size to read.
 You also want to try to keep it under two pages.
-That should be long enough to layout all of your important employment highlights and experience.
+That should be long enough to lay out all of your important employment highlights and experience.

-2. Too much personal information.
+Don’t provide too much personal information.

-Resumes are not created equal.
+Resumes are not one-size-fits-all.
 While it is acceptable to have one standard resume, a vague or generic one might not work for all positions.
 It is a good idea to tailor your resume to the job and job duties of the position you are applying for.
 Make sure you add industry-related keywords.
 This will showcase how your skills tie into the role and show the employer you have what they are looking for.

 Interested in additional resume writing resources?
 Check out these posts!